Scott Paul

 oxfam-leadership-scott-paul-556x720.jpg

-Before joining Oxfam, Paul was the UN representative for CIVIC and led campaigns at Citizens for Global Solutions to strengthen the US government’s commitment to international cooperation and the rule of law.
+Before joining Oxfam, Scott was the UN representative for CIVIC and led campaigns at Citizens for Global Solutions to strengthen the US government’s commitment to international cooperation and the rule of law.
 As a student and young professional, he was a co-founder and the first Chair of SustainUS.
-Paul graduated from New York University Law School and did his undergraduate work at Columbia University and St. Petersburg State University.
+Scott graduated from New York University Law School and did his undergraduate work at Columbia University and St. Petersburg State University.

 Oxfam.org Facebook Twitter Instagram YouTube Google+